We drove up the Parks Highway to Riley Creek Campground in

 buses ahead of us.

-was the first date reservations could be made for this summer.
+date reservations could be made for this summer.

 I hope to have many good stories and lots of beautiful photos to